 Remove soot from your wood stove and the flue pipe once a year.
 That way, your wood stove will get warmer.
-A soot layer of even a few millimeters reduces the effect because the heat is not conducted so well, but will go up and out the chimney.
+A soot layer of even a few millimeters reduces the effect because the heat is not led through the iron, but will go up and out the chimney.
 Clean it more often if you burn a lot of pine wood which leaves more soot than other types of wood.

 Different types of wood provide different levels of heat

-Hardwoods provide more heat than softwoods with the same volume, but per kilogram, the different wood types will give off the same heat, and softwoods are often cheaper to buy.
-Softwoods are the perfect fire wood especially on those chilly nights at the start and end of the winter when it is less cold.
-They provide a cleaner burn without making the house into a sauna.
-It will burn quicker, but it can be extended by leaving it to burn together with a log from a harder wood type.
+Hard wood types provide more heat than lighter wood types with the same volume, but counting per kilogram, the different wood types will give off the same heat and the lighter wood types are often cheaper to buy.
+The lighter wood types are the perfect fire wood especially on those chilly nights at the start and end of the colder seasons.
+They provide cleaner burn without making the house into a sauna and the wood will burn quicker, but the coal can be extended by leaving it to burn together with a log from a harder wood type.

 Very few wood stoves can burn longer than two to three hours on one wood load.
-The old way of closing the air supply so that the coals will smoulder overnight is a source of pollution and creates the risk of a chimney fire.
-In addition, the heat benefit is poor as the gases are not combusted and the energy is not utilised.
-The last wood load in the evening should be some bigger hardwood logs that burn as normal with the air vents open.
-Even if the fire dies out, the insulation in the house will keep the heat in.
-The stove and chimney will still be warm in the morning and it is no problem to get the fire going again.
+The old way of closing the air supply so that the coal will smoulder over-night, is a source of pollution and creates a risk of chimney fire.
+In addition, the collective heating profit is poor as the energy is not being utilised.
+The last wood load in the evening should be some rough logs from a hard wood type that burns as normal.
+Even if the fire dies out, the isolation in the house will keep the heat in.
+The chimney will still be lukewarm in the morning and it is no problem to get the fire going again.

-Turbulence is important when lighting the fire because when the temperature is low, the oxygen does not mix with the molecules in the wood.
-Swirls of air bombard the smoke gases with oxygen and makes the lighting easier.
-This is the reason why the firewood catches fire more easily when the door to the wood stove is left ajar.
-Some houses are so sealed with insulation that you should open a window when lighting the fire.
-A blow pipe is also an excellent aid to get the fire going, much more so than bellows.
+Turbulence is important when lighting the fire because when the temperature is low, the oxygen is not willing to mix with the molecules in the wood.
+Swirles of air bombard the smoke gases with oxygen and makes the lighting easier.
+This is the reason why the fire wood chatches fire more easily when the door to the wood stove is left ajar.
+Some houses are so sealed with isolation that you should open a window when lighting the fire.
+A blow pipe is also an excellent aid to get the fire going, much more so than a bellower.

 Lighting from the top is better